drimpossible/BudgetCL/README.md

 ## Getting started

-Running our code requires 1 80GB A100 GPU with Pytorch 2.0 but is backward compatible.
+Running our code requires 1 80GB A100 GPU with Pytorch 2.0.

 * Install all requirements required to run the code by:
  ```